 Students must be registered for at least one graduate credit that contributes to degree requirements (as determined by the graduate program) during the academic year in which they graduate from that program.
 Students must also complete degree requirements within a five-year period unless they have an approved extension (See Maintaining Graduate Student Status, Extensions of Time to Degree in your student handbook).
 They should contact their program office for any additional program requirements or deadlines to be completed prior to graduation.

 The finalization and submission of a student’s Application to Graduate will activate the process by which the student will be certified for graduation.
 The student should confer with his or her program office to ensure that any problems related to these requirements are resolved in a timely manner and to avoid delayed graduation until a subsequent semester.
 Specifically, the student’s records will be reviewed to verify satisfaction of the following requirements:

 - Finalization and submission of his or her online Graduation Application by the deadline;

-- Instructor’s submission of passing grades for his or her final quarter credits;
+- Instructor’s submission of passing grades for his or her final semester credits;

 - Removal of all I grades from his or her transcript;

-- Removal of all UP/SP grades from unapproved courses and/or the final quarter in which the approved courses were taken; assignment of letter grades rather than UP/SP grades for courses in the final quarter of the student’s program;
+- Removal of all UP/SP grades from unapproved courses and/or the final semester in which the approved courses were taken; assignment of letter grades rather than UP/SP grades for courses in the final semester of the student’s program;

 - Removal of NG grades;